 More detailed science on the question is hard to come by, and there's plenty of pseudoscience, from "water evaporates overnight" [false] to "the milk proteins need to hydrate" [they're already in water!].
 This ice cream blog—that cites scientific papers and technical books on ice cream—is the most convincing version of the scientific argument I've seen for aging your base:

-"First, the emulsifiers (lecithin from the egg yolks) absorb [sic; I believe he means 'adsorb'] to the surface of the fat droplets....These fat globule clumps are responsible for stabilsing the air cells and creating a semi-continuous network of fat throughout the product resulting in a smooth texture and resistance to meltdown.
+"First, the emulsifiers (lecithin from the egg yolks) absorb [sic; I believe he means 'adsorb'] to the surface of the fat droplets....These fat globule clumps are responsible for stabilizing the air cells and creating a semi-continuous network of fat throughout the product resulting in a smooth texture and resistance to meltdown.

-"Second, cooling the mix to below 4°C [just under 40°F] causes the fat inside the droplets to begin to crystallise.
+"Second, cooling the mix to below 4°C [just under 40°F] causes the fat inside the droplets to begin to crystallize.
 Nearly complete crystallization is needed to promote coalescence of fat globules when the mix is frozen in an ice cream machine."

 In essence, the argument goes that fat droplets in dairy need time and low temperatures to bind with emulsifiers in egg yolks and form themselves into crystals, which makes for smoother, creamier ice cream that doesn't melt as quickly.
 This would certainly explain why bases are thicker the next day.